Behind The Photo: Just 10 Seconds Oprah!

 miravaltweet.jpg

-When Tam saw that Oprah actually replied to my tweet she immediately tweeted her too.
-And guess what?
-Oprah replied to her tweet too!.
-Tam had sent Oprah a thank you gift for the trip and wanted to see if she had received it.
-Actually, we both asked if she had received it.
-Oprah rarely used Twitter so for her to even be on the app when we tweeted was a miracle.
-But then to respond to both of us was back to back was mind blowing.
+When Tam saw Oprah had replied to my tweet, she immediately tweeted her too—and Oprah replied again!
+Tam had sent Oprah a thank-you gift for the trip and wanted to know if she received it.
+We both asked, but never expected a response.
+Oprah rarely used Twitter, so for her to not only be online but to reply twice felt like a miracle.

 70199721_927938747567401_5861276619708039168_n.jpg